williaz/TechRefresher/AWS.md

     - oldest launch config
 - ELB
   - Auto multi-AZ as a seperate ELB VPC
+  - if ELB instance failed, ELB cuts off the trafiice to that instacne ans starts a new
   - types
+    - Network LB
+      - OSI layer4, connection based, supports TCP and SLL
+      - no touch packet, no header modification(no X-Forwarded-For for IP address)
+    - App LB
+      - OSI layer7
+      - check header, content-based routing
+        - host- based routing
+        - path-based routing
+    - Classic LB
+      - support both network and App
+      - for classic EC2
+      - always Internal LB
+    - Define Schemar for it's internal or external
+      - External LB, for Internet
   - concepts
+    - multipe app:
+      - if classic LB, use DNS in front of LB
+      - ALB support content bsed rounting, up to ten rules(app)
+    - ALB for multiple ports from a host
+    - ECS: auto, dynamic port mapping
+    - Listener:
+      - per LB, at lest one listener to accept incoming traffic; <= 10
+      - define on the protocol and port
+      - support WebSocket
+      - HTTP/2 <= 128 req in parallel, use healthy targets with round-robin routing
+    - Target Group
+      - regional
+      - with Auto scaling
+      - a single target can be registered with multiple groups
+    - Rule
+      - like listener and target
+      - condition(host/path) and action(forward)
+      - path pattern is case-sensitive
+      - higest priority excuted first, default rule(created default for a listener) has the lowest
   - health check
+    - HA, by CloudWatch
+    - HealthCheckIntervalSeconds
+    - can customize frequency, failure thresholds, and list of successful response codes
+    - status: init, healthy, unhealthy, unused, drainiing
   - multi-AZ
+    - better maintain the state info ourside EC2, use DynmaoDB for session
+    - cross-zone lB
+      - default enabled
+      - evenly distribute to EC2 across AZ
+      - NLB only rout to EC2 in its AZ, flow hash on IP